 2. Next, tap on Settings from the list of options.

-3. Expand the General option to configure Account and device preferences.
+3. Expand the General option and select Account and device preferences.

 4. Scroll further down to tap on the Clear device search history option to remove all your app searches from Google Play Store.